LMB25/ICCL/user_manual.md

 Note: only OCEL files with .csv, .jsonocel or .xmlocel extensions are supported.
 ### View OCEL
 ![View_OCEL.png](assets%2FView_OCEL.png)
-To view the statistics and more rows of the OCEL you can visit the View OCEL page.
+To view the statistics and more rows of the OCEL you can visit the 'View OCEL' page.
-The page can be accessed via the sidebar clicking on "View OCEL" (1).
+The page can be accessed via the sidebar clicking on 'View OCEL' (1).
 At (2) we see the summary of the OCEL, providing information such as the number of events (2.c) or the different activities (2.d).
-On the lower section of the page showing detailed view of the OCEL (3).
+On the lower section of the page showing detailed view of the OCEL (3) providing up to 1000 rows.
 ## Configuration Pipeline

 ### Feature Selection